rackerlabs/rackspace-how-to/content/cloud-servers/using-sni-to-host-multiple-ssl-certificates-in-apache.md

 ### Prerequisites

-Your server must meeting the following requirements to use SNI:
+Your server must meet the following requirements to use SNI:

 - Apache v2.2.12 or later
-- OpenSSL v 0.9.8j or later
+- OpenSSL&reg; v 0.9.8j or later
 - mod_ssl must be installed

 The following operating systems support SNI without additional modifications: